ryandussault/Atompunk78s-BeamNG-Track-Generator-CLI-fork/readme.txt

 Hi!
 Welcome to Atompunk78's BeamNG Track Generator, I hope you enjoy it!

 To use the program:
- - Set the 'savePath' section in the config file to the location of BeamNG's 'trackEditor' folder
  - Run the program using Python.
  - Start BeamNG's track editor on gridmap
  - Load the newly generated track